joaosds/joaosds.github.io/links.md

 a map of all pre-prints on arxiv.
 Sorting in the category by "age" presents an interesting overview of recent academic production;

 * <a target="_blank" href="https://www.quantamagazine.org/">Quanta Magazine</a>:
-my favorite media for science communication.
+my favorite media for science communication;

+*<a target="_banlk" href="https://www.physics.mcgill.ca/hackathon/"> McGill Physics Hackathon </a>: great opportunity to practice your coding skills and have fun with friends (old or new ones!).

 <hr style="border: 1px solid" noshade>